codecrafters-io/build-your-own-redis/stage_descriptions/replication-17-tu8.md

 (integer) 7
 ```

 In the example above, `7` replicas are connected.
-No matter how many replicas the client asks for, the master will reply with the number of connected replicas (`7`) once the timeout has passed.
+No matter how many replicas the client asks for, the master will reply with the number of connected replicas (`7`).

 For this stage, you can ignore both arguments (`<numreplicas> <timeout>`) and simply return the number of connected replicas.